ken-oS9m4Tq1/altered-base/README.md

 The function `convert` only accepts positive integer strings and is case sensitive.

 The default alphabet [0-9a-z] allows for conversions up to and including base 36.
-However, the alphabet can be customized arbitrarily, in which case the maximum base will automatically become to the new alphabet length.
+However, the alphabet can be customized arbitrarily, in which case the maximum base will automatically become the new alphabet length.
 This can be accomplished by editing the array `consts.alphabet` that defines the current alphabet.
 The index of each character in the `consts.alphabet` array is taken to be the character's numerical value.

 For example, the following custom alphabet allows for conversions up to and including base 96.